090217

 [The tax shouldn’t be bracketed according to annual “income”, but rather net worth.]

-with having these solutions made policy course corrections.
-Our leaders
+only problem with having these solutions made policy course corrections.
+Our

-not want to accept; both parties, as well as the media, are owned and operated by essentially the wealthiest families in this
+of you do not want to accept; both parties, as well as the media, are owned and operated by essentially the wealthiest families

-country.
-Five men own and operate for the most part 90%+
+in this country.
+Five men own and operate for the most

 This nation's problem is that all too many of you have been too trusting.
 “Eternal vigilence is the price of liberty.”, a wise man once said and it’s sad to think